fusepool/patents-reengineering/README.md

 # MAREC to RDF

-XSLT 2.0 templates to transform MAREX XML to RDF/XML.
+XSLT 2.0 templates to transform MAREC XML to RDF/XML.

 ## Requirements